Refinancing with Earnest

 How to refinance in Oklahoma

-Student loan refinancing can help with student loan debt because it can reduce your interest payments and lower your monthly payments.
-Through refinancing, you can choose a new repayment term, such as a five, 10, or even 20-year plan.
+Student loan refinancing can help with student loan debt because it may reduce your interest payments and lower your monthly payments if you qualify.
+Through refinancing, you may be able to choose a new repayment term, such as a five, 10, or even 20-year plan.
 A longer repayment period will mean lower monthly payments, but it will take longer for you to pay off your loan.

 Keep in mind that if you refinance your federal loans with a private lender, you will lose most federal student loan protections.
 Lenders will also do a soft credit check on you.
 This alone won’t hurt your credit but other things will, such as continually making late payments on your new loan.

 Not everyone is a good match for refinancing.
 It’s important to see if you qualify and if it makes sense for your financial situation.
 If you do decide to move forward, there are a few refinancing options to choose from.